Intergenerational equity: Investment management

 In the context of institutional investment management, intergenerational equity is the principle that an endowed institution's spending rate must not exceed its after-inflation rate of compound return, so that investment gains are spent equally on current and future constituents of the endowed assets.
 This concept was originally set out in 1974 by economist James Tobin, who wrote that "The trustees of endowed institutions are the guardians of the future against the claims of the present.
 Their task in managing the endowment is to preserve equity among generations."

-In an economical context intergenerational equity refers to the relationship that a particular family has with resources.
-An example is the forest-dwelling civilians in Papua New Guinea, who for generations have lived in a certain part of the forest which thus becomes their land.
-The adult population sell the trees for palm oil to make money.
-If they cannot make a sustainable development on managing their resources, their next or future generations will lose this resource.